 - First Alert Smoke and Carbon Monoxide Detector: Get double the protection for your buck.
 These are available in both battery-powered and wired designs.

-FIRST ALERT Powered Alarm SCO5CN Combination Smoke and Carbon Monoxide Detector, Battery Operated, 1 Pack, White
+First Alert SCO5CN Combination Smoke and Carbon Monoxide Detector, Battery Operated

 Whether you're upstairs or across town, this smart alarm will alert you of a fire.